 Following Highway 212 into the Lamar Valley

 Our route continues east on the Northeast Entrance Road, Highway 212.
-After Slough Creek, Lamar Valley opens up in a large U-shape thanks to the carving action of ancient glaciers.
+After Slough Creek, Lamar Valley opens up into a large U-shape thanks to the carving action of ancient glaciers.

 This is the heart of America’s Serengeti and the beginning of our self-guided Lamar Valley wildlife tour.
 It’s a wildlife watcher’s heaven!